Logan (film): Development

 The film included some vintage X-Men comic books, used both to advance the plot and as a metafictional reference.
 The director clarified that Marvel Comics allowed this on the condition that they could use actual characters and designs, but not use any real comic book issues.
 As a result, the comic book covers and pages seen in the film were made specifically for it, by writer Joe Quesada and artist Dan Panosian.
 Mangold commented that "The reality was that, like in Unforgiven, when [Clint] Eastwood runs into Richard Harris, who's writing these fictional accounts of the great Western heroes, or Pat Garrett in Billy the Kid, where you've got these aging heroes who kind of are twilight versions of their own legends — I think that idea, of being a kind of celebrity, or like a sports star long past your heyday, was really interesting for me to investigate with this kind of world".
 Panosian made 10 fake comic book covers, and interior arts were unused.
 He pointed that the arts had to resemble the style used in the Bronze Age of Comic Books, and pointed out that they also served to contrast their campy style with the darker tone of the live-action film itself.
 He said that "The colors and art itself juxtaposed against the raw and savage world in the film capture just how much innocence has been lost over time".

+Regarding the film's place in the continuity of the X-Men series, the production made a conscious effort for it to be as standalone as possible, and not intermingle with previous films.
+Jackman stated "Not only is it standalone in terms of timeline and tone, it's a slightly different universe.
+It's actually a different paradigm and that will become clear."
+Mangold further commented "I gave them many escape valves.
+We take place in 2029, and X-Men [Days of Future Past] ends in 2024.
+There's five blank years there that are wide open to seeing how things got from here to there.
+Or else you could do what I would advocate, which is imagine a different world and create a new movie, and you don't need the permission of the other movies."